damballa/abracad/README.md

 the `AvroJob/setDataModelClass` static method in order to map job Avro input and output directly to and from Clojure data structures.

-## TODO

-These are the early days.
-Still to be done:

-  - Kick the tires on the interface.
-There may be glaring holes.
-  - Write more exhaustive tests, to cover the full range of types.
-  - Figure out a cleaner way of handling `_` vs `-`.
-  - Dynamically generate schema-specific datum reader/writer
-    implementations.
-All the speed of generating & compiling de/serialization classes from schemas, but with none of the ahead-of-time hassle.

 ## License

-Copyright © 2013-2015 Damballa Inc. and contributors.

 Distributed under your choice of the Eclipse Public License or the Apache License, Version 2.0.